Why I have a thing about Wallpaper

 House of Hackney

 One of the go to places at the moment for cool statement wallpaper.
-In 2011, House of Hackney was founded around a kitchen table in a home in Hackney, London, by husband-and-wife team Javvy M Royle and Frieda Gormley.
-Sharing a passion for interiors and a background in fashion and product design, they decided to create what they had been searching for; in the great tradition of British print houses, a brand which championed print, colour and texture, taking inspiration from the past while making a modern statement.
-After a decade of minimalism, the brand captured the zeitgeist and the imagination of a new generation.
+In 2011, House of Hackney was founded by husband-and-wife team Javvy M Royle and Frieda Gormley.
+With a background in fashion and product design, they decided to create what they had been searching for in interiors; a brand which championed print, colour and texture, taking inspiration from the past while making a modern statement.
+A nod to the maximalist trend, to embrace pattern and colour.
 In 2015, House of Hackney was approached by the William Morris Gallery with the brief to reimagine William Morris for a new generation.

 Lucy Tiffney is an instinctive designer with a unique, spontaneous and vibrant style.
 Last year she was a finalist on The BBC’s The Great Interior Design Challenge.